RIDWANE-EL-FILALI/snow-crash/level10/resources/README.md

 # Exploit Strategy

-The idea behind this exploit is utilize the time between acessing the file and opening it for reading we already know that the file is allower to be read by flag10 we just need to create a symlink to a file we have access to and when it passed the access syscall then we switch it to point to the token file. we'll create an infinite loop to do exactly that
+The idea behind this exploit is utilize the time between acessing the file and opening it for reading we already know that the file is allower to be read by flag10 we just need to create a symlink to a file we have access to and when it passed the access syscall then we switch it to point to the token file.

+## Method 1

+We'll create an infinite loop to do exactly that
 ```
 #!/bin/bash